JonasLoos/fire-bend/README.md

 # Fire

-Fire is a lightweight frontend for Bend 2, a total, dependently typed language with proofs.
-It keeps Bend's guarantees and adds a simpler syntax, type and effect inference, pipelines, and checked mutability.
+Fire is a lightweight frontend for [Bend 2](https://github.com/bendlang/bend), a total, dependently typed language with proofs.
+It keeps Bend's checker and adds a simpler syntax, simple types with full inference, pipelines, and checked mutability.

 ```fire
 def grade(score)                     # inferred types